-Inpatient services: The inpatient services allow for a wide exposure to care for hospitalized patients.
+The inpatient services allow for a wide exposure to care for hospitalized patients.
 A broad spectrum of pathology is encountered.
-Selected senior staff are assigned to each house officer team comprised of a senior resident, 2-3 interns and 1-2 medical students.
-Residents have the majority of responsibility for patient care.
-Senior Henry Ford staff are responsible for overall supervision of patient care and teaching during the rotation and teaching rounds are conducted daily.
-Complete ancillary services ensure residents obtain a focused medical education and experience.
+Selected senior staff are assigned to each house officer team comprised of 1 senior resident, 2-3 interns and 2-3 medical students.
+There are no private practice physicians that supervise residents.

 General medicine: On general medical floors, residents will encounter medical problems like urinary tract infections, cellulitis, pneumonia, gastrointestinal conditions including pancreatitis, gastrointestinal bleeding, diverticulitis, cholangitis, and others.